Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Conclusion

 \section{Conclusion}

 DL model converters play a crucial role in providing interoperability between DL frameworks, registries, and runtimes.
 Understanding the nature of failures in DL model converters enables engineers to make informed decisions when relying on them.
 We conducted the first failure analysis of DL model converters, considering the PyTorch and TensorFlow converters for the popular ONNX intermediate representation.
 The most common symptoms of failure are crashes and, perhaps more concerningly, models that misbehave on certain inputs.
-Of the five stages of a typical model converter, one stage --- node conversion --- accounts for $\sim$75\% of the defects.
-Real models convert mostly without error, but synthetic models expose erroneous converter behavior.
+Of the five stages of a typical model converter, one stage (node conversion) accounts for $\sim$75\% of the defects.
 A deductive description of the causes of erroneous converter behavior remains elusive --- individual operators are not predictive of failure; sequences of operators may be correlated.
-Test suites of model converters are weaker than either (1) a large corpus of real models, or (2) synthetic generation of models.

 Our findings suggest that in ONNX, engineers can rely on model converters but should validate the result for behavioral consistency.
 Through a mix of positive and negative results, we exposed several directions for further improvement of DL model converters.
+The main opportunities are new measurements: a new architectural coverage measure for a DL model converter, and a refined measure of tolerance after conversion.

 \ifARXIV